Tips for Healthy Poops: Acne Edition

 Tips for Healthy Poops

-- Drink adequate water (about half your body weight in ounces).
+• Drink water daily (about half your body weight in ounces).

-- Use a squatty potty (or elevate your feet while pooping).
+• Use a squatty potty (or elevate your feet) when on the toilet to help bowel movements.

-- Consult your practitioner for supplement or functional testing based on your needs.
+• Consult a practitioner for supplementation (e.g., probiotic supplements or targeted care for SIBO) or functional testing based on your needs.

 So as we’ve now learned, if you’re struggling with acne what’s going on with #2 needs to be your #1 priority.